MWPainter/thts-plus-plus/README.md

 make install
 ```

-If compiling with a compiler that isn't invoked using the standard `g++` program (e.g. using gcc instead of clang on OSX), then `Makefile` will need to be updated, and the cmake command
+If compiling with a compiler that isn't invoked using the standard `g++` program (e.g. using gcc instead of clang on OSX), then `Makefile` will need to be updated, and the `cmake` command above needs to be changed to:
 ```
 cmake .. -DCMAKE_INSTALL_PREFIX=. -DCMAKE_C_COMPILER=<your_c_compiler> -DCMAKE_CXX_COMPILER=<your_cxx_compiler>
 ```